-March 2018.
-Intercultural Development Research Association • 5815 Callaghan Road, Suite 101 • San Antonio, Texas 78228 • 210-444-1710 personnel on how to respond to requests from U.S. Immigration and Customs Enforcement (ICE) agents for data or access to their campus.
+August 2019.
+Intercultural Development Research Association - 5815 Callaghan Road, Suite 101 - San Antonio, Texas 78228 - 210-444-1710 students have a safe and positive learning environment, and they outline guidance to school personnel on how to respond to requests from U.S. Immigration and Customs Enforcement (ICE) agents for data or access to their campus.